Property & Planning

 Compulsory Purchase and Compensation

-Advising acquiring authorities and landowners on claims for compensation arising from the compulsory acquistion of land and rights over land, including references to the Upper Tribunal.
+Advising acquiring authorities and landowners on claims for compensation arising from the compulsory acquisition of land and rights over land, including references to the Upper Tribunal.

 Public Rights of Way